ietf-wg-jose/json-web-proof/draft-jmiller-json-web-proof.md

 }
 ```

-Every JWP algorithm MUST include a digest method that is used to generate a cryptographic hash of the base64url-serialized issuer protected header.
-This header cannot be selectively disclosed and the digest MUST be protected by and verifiable from the proof value.

-In order to prevent accidentally introducing linkability, when an issuer uses the same key with the same grouping of payload types they MUST also use the same issuer protected header.
-Each of these headers MUST have the same base64url-serialized value to avoid any non-deterministic JSON serialization, and the JWP algorithm's digest method MUST have a deterministic output for identical inputs.

-## Issuer Payloads
+### Issuer Payloads

 Payloads are represented and processed as individual octet strings and arranged in an ordered array when there are multiple payloads.
 All application context of the placement and encoding of each payload value is out of scope of this specification and SHOULD be well defined and documented by the application or other specifications.

-In order to support ZKPs, individual payloads cannot be serialized before they are passed into an algorithm implementation.
-This enables the algorithms to accept and internally encode elliptic curve points, blinded values, plain numbers, membership keys, etc.  Implementations therefore need to provide optional arguments for each payload such that the application can utilize these capabilities, as needed.
+JPAs MAY provide software interfaces that perform the encoding of individual payloads which accept native inputs such as numbers, sets, or elliptic curve points.
+This enables the algorithm to support advanced features such as blinded values and predicate proofs.
+These interfaces would generate the octet string encoded payload value as well as include protection of that payload in the combined proof value.

+### Issuer Proof

+The proof value is a binary octet string that is opaque to applications.
+Individual proof-supporting algorithms are responsible for the contents and security of the proof value, along with any required internal structures.

+The issuer proof is only for the holder to perform validation, checking that the issuer header and all payloads are properly encoded and protected by the given proof.

+## Presented Form

+When an issued JWP is presented it undergoes a transformation that adds a presentation protected header.
+It may also have one or more payloads hidden, disclosing only a subset of the original issued payloads.
+The proof value will always be updated to add integrity protection of the presentation header along with the necessary cryptographic statements to verify the presented JWP.

+When supported by the underling JPA, a single issued JWP can be used to safely generate multiple presented JWPs without becoming correlatable.

+A JWP may also be single-use, where an issued JWP can only be used once to generate a presented form, any additional presentations would be inherently correlatable.
+These are still useful for applications needing only selective disclosure or where new unique issued JWPs can be retrieved easily.

+### Presentation Protected Header

+The presented form of a JWP MUST contain a presentation protected header.
+It is added by the holder and MUST be integrity protected by the underling JPA.

+This header is used to ensure a presented JWP can not be replayed and is cryptographically bound to the issuer it was presented to.

+While there isn't any required values in the presentation header, it MUST contain one or more header values that uniquely identify the presented JWP to both the holder and verifier.
+For example, header values that would satisfy this requirement include `nonce` and `aud`.

+### Presentation Payloads

-Any one or more payloads may be non-disclosed in a JWP.
+Any one or more payloads may be non-disclosed in a presented JWP.
 When a payload is not disclosed, the position of other payloads does not change; the resulting array will simply be sparse and only contain the disclosed payloads.

-The disclosed payloads will always be in same array positions to preserve any index-based references by the application across the whole JWP lifecycle.
+The disclosed payloads will always be in the same array positions to preserve any index-based references by the application between the issued and presented forms of the JWP.
 How the sparse array is represented is specific to the serialization used.

+Algorithms MAY support including a proof about a payload in the presentation.
+Applications then treat that proven payload the same as any other non-disclosed payload and not include it in the presented array of payloads.

-## Issuer Proof
+### Presentation Proof

-The proof value is a binary octet string that is opaque to applications.
-Individual proof-supporting algorithms are responsible for the contents and security of the proof value, along with any required internal structures to it.

-Implementations will need to provide optional arguments for each payload as input into the `prove` step.
-These arguments can be used for generating predicate proofs, linking options, etc.
+The proof value of a presented JWP will always be different than the issued proof.
+At a minimum it MUST be updated to include protection of the added presentation header.

-Algorithms SHOULD generate a new un-correlatable proof value during the `prove` step.
-A JWP may also be single-use, where correlation across multiple derivations is not a factor.
+Algorithms SHOULD generate an un-correlatable presentation proof in order to support multiple presentations from a single issued JWP.

+Any payload specific proofs are included in the single proof value for the presented JWP, the JPA is responsible for internally encoding multiple proof values into one and cryptographically binding them to a specific payload from the issuer.

 # Serializations

 Each disclosed payload MUST be base64url encoded when preparing it to be serialized.
-The header and proof are also individually base64url encoded.
+The headers and proof are also individually base64url encoded.

 Like JWS, JWP supports both a Compact Serialization and a JSON Serialization.